-I Tried Emailing Like Your Boss And It Made My Life Way Better
+I Tried Emailing Like A CEO And Quite Frankly, It Made My Life Better

-Like any good member of the proletariat who wants nothing more than to serve Capitalism, I am always looking for ways to be more productive at work.
-And one area where I have more than a lot of room for improvement is keeping up on email.
+Like any good member of the proletariat who wants nothing more than to serve capitalism, I am always looking for ways to be more productive at work.
+And one area where I have more than a lot of room for improvement is keeping up with email.

-What trips me up most is my habit of scanning my inbox, often on my phone, opening an email, reading it, and thinking “I’ll reply to that later when I’m at my computer and/or not in the middle of this other project can give a full reply.”
+What trips me up most is my habit of scanning my inbox, often on my phone, opening an email, reading it, and thinking, “I’ll reply to that later when I’m at my computer and/or not in the middle of this other project and can give a full reply.”
 Then I leave it marked as “read” and forget about it.
-I check my inbox constantly, but I only actually deal with my emails in a deliberate way during a few dedicated chunks of my day .
+I check my inbox constantly, but I only actually deal with my emails in a deliberate way during a few dedicated chunks of my day.

 My email situation isn’t the worst.
-I’ve seen people with HORRIFYING numbers of unread emails racked up, and I typically only hover around 1,000, but it causes me stress and it’s not helping me do my best work.
+I’ve seen people with HORRIFYING numbers of unread emails.
+I typically only hover around 1,000, but it causes me stress and it’s not helping me do my best work.
 I would like to live my best life.
-I would like to live a life where I’m “good” at email and also shower every day and floss and stop biting my cuticles and be kinder to dogs.
+I would like to live a life where I’m “good” at email and also shower every day and floss and stop biting my cuticles and being kinder to dogs.
 However, I know that I only have any hope of accomplishing the first item on that list.

 My actual exposure to people who are extremely quick with email replies is somewhat limited.
-But my main inspo came from two unseemly places: the Sony email hacks and the DNC leak that revealed Hillary Clinton’s emails.
-In the Sony hack, I was fascinated by executives like Amy Pascal’s quick, terse messages.
-How did people communicate like this!
+But my main inspo came from two unseemly places: the Sony email hack and the DNC leak that revealed Hillary Clinton’s emails.
+In the Sony hack, I was fascinated by executives’, like Amy Pascal’s, quick, terse messages.
+How did people communicate like this?!
 I was agog.

-Seeing Clinton’s emails was a whole new can of worms: Quick emails to her staff, as well as longer formal emails to other people.
-She both had a mastery of email and also a complete bumbling lack of understanding of it.
+Seeing Clinton’s emails was a whole new can of worms — quick emails to her staff, as well as longer, formal emails to other people.
+She had both a mastery of email and a complete bumbling lack of understanding of it.
 It was a hypnotic train wreck, and I wanted in.
-I want to be the kind of person who just replies with a single word, or forwards an email to my assistant to have them take care of it – how amazing would THAT be?
+I want to be the kind of person who just replies with a single word or forwards an email to my assistant to have them take care of it — how amazing would THAT be?

 Advertisement

-Look, I know: having the takeaway about Hillary Clinton from the DNC email hack being “I’d like to emulate her email style” is supremely fucked up, but that’s where my priorities lie.
+Look, I know: Having the takeaway about Hillary Clinton from the DNC email hack being “I’d like to emulate her email style” is supremely fucked up, but that’s where my priorities lie.
 I’m like a dumb dog who only cares about what’s in front of my face, and that isn’t who’s president.
 It’s what the red number on my mail app is.

-Let’s call this “boss email”.
+Let’s call this “boss email.”
 It’s defined by nearly immediate — but short and terse — replies.
 The classic two-word email.
 For underlings, it can be inscrutable.
 Is that an angry “thanks” or a grateful “thanks”?
 Does “please update me” imply impatience with you?
 Boss email can be the workplace equivalent of getting a “k” text reply from a Tinder date.

 One of the features of this is that it would feel wholly inappropriate for an underling to reply to his boss using the same fast terseness.
 So is the boss email also a power move, a way of asserting dominance?
 I doubt many bosses sit staring at their employees’ emails trying to figure out what “ok” really meant.